RobertTalbert/calculus/w2021/mth201-w2021-syllabus.md

 Each of the 16 Learning Targets in the course has a *rating* that indicates the level of skill you've demonstrated on that Target.
 There are three levels of ratings on each target:

-- **No Rating**: This means that you have not yet demonstrated skill on the Learning Target.
+- **No Rating**: This means that you have *not yet demonstrated acceptable evidence of skill* on the Learning Target.
 Everyone starts off the semester with "No Rating" on all 16 targets.
-- **Proficiency**: This means that you have demonstrated *one item of acceptable evidence of skill* on the Learning Target.
+- **Proficiency**: This means that you have demonstrated ***one** item of acceptable evidence of skill* on the Learning Target.
-- **Mastery**: This means that you have demonstrated *two items of acceptable evidence of skill* on the Learning Target. **
+- **Mastery**: This means that you have demonstrated ***two** items of acceptable evidence of skill* on the Learning Target.

-**What is "acceptable evidence of skill"?** You can demonstrate acceptable evidence of skill on a Learning Target in three different ways:
+**What is an "item of acceptable evidence of skill"?** The following three things are conside

+You can demonstrate acceptable evidence of skill on a Learning Target in three different ways:

 1. *By earning a "Pass" grade on a Checkpoint problem for that target*.
 Every time you complete a Checkpoint problem on a learning target successfully, you "level up" on that target.
 2. *Through a live oral assessment.* You can request an oral assessment with me (Prof. Talbert) on Zoom, where I give you a problem similar to a Checkpoint problem and you work it out live while I observe.
 If you do "Pass" quality work on it, you'll level up on that target.